Marietta Truck Accident Lawyer

 Take pictures and get phone numbers at the scene.

-While you’re on the scene of an accident, try to take pictures of any injuries, damage to the vehicle, road signs, as well as traffic and weather conditions.
+While you’re on the scene of a truck accident, try to take pictures of any injuries, damage to the vehicle, road signs, as well as traffic and weather conditions.
 Ask the witnesses for their contact information, in case you need to reach them afterward.
 If you were too injured or in shock to take pictures after the crash, call The Champion Firm so that they can send an investigator before evidence disappears.

 Keep all receipts.